This edition: New York Puerto Ricans and "La Gran Migracion"Tweet

 Finally, epigenetics.
 Do we need to un-learn our high school biology?
 Evolutionary theory itself may need to "evolve."
 To shed some new light on how life moves forward are Lehman College Department of Philosophy chair, Massimo Pigliucci.
 And joining via Skype from Vermont, David Dobbs, a science journalist who recently turned up the heat on the evolutionary debate with his article about the "Social Life of Genes."

-Elizabeth Bennett Co-Author, Ph.D.
+Elizabeth A. Bennett Co-Author, Ph.D.
 Candidate, “The Civic Imagination”, Brown University

 Shareeka Elliot Terminal Cleaner, JFK Airport